-Teaching and Whole School Strategies 2021/22 Year Group Actions Intended impact Projected Cost 7 B7: CATs testing for all Year 7 pupils Identify the ability of all pupils so as they can be set in October 2020 and a profile of preferred learning styles and cognitive abilities be established £1118 7 8 B1 B7: Reading age testing for all pupils Identify the ability of all pupils so as they can be set in October 2020 and reading ages tracked throughout the academic year £112 7 B7: Numeracy Baseline assessment for all pupils Identify the ability of all pupils so as they can be set in October 2020 and numeracy ability be tracked throughout the academic year £O 11 B5: Period 6 intervention to be bespoke and sessions open to all where there is a need.
-Ensure that P6 intervention is at least as effective as pupils' classroom teaching Period 6 intervention should plug gaps in subject knowledge and prepare pupils for their examinations (mocks and summer exams) £O 7891011 B4: Ensure all pupils in all years have a computer and access to the internet at home (Purchase 30 additional laptops in addition to those supplied by DfE) This will allow pupils to access all online learning resources at home whether for homework, periods of self-isolation, or local lockdown events £2000 10 11 B2 : Ensure that all KS4 teachers are fully trained up in their exam specification and 2020/21 exam adaptations This will safeguard against potential staff absence or indeed specification changes which means the curriculum is altered and there is a need for more expertise in different part of the specification £800 7891011 B5 B6: Continue the tracking of home learning engagement to keep up the positive momentum that was created during lockdown Home learning will improve the independence of our pupils as well as support progress when it comes to key assessment points £O 7891011 B7: Sharing of best practice through trustwide approaches which include a focus on curriculum, T&L, behaviour and pupil premium Trust-wide approaches will give teachers access to the very best of what exists across the MAT.
-This will lead to the most effective classroom practice being shared and pupil learning optimised. £O
+Year Group Planned Actions Impact of Actions Actual Cost 7 B7: CATs testing for all Year 7 pupils This enabled the identification of the ability of all pupils so as they could be set in October 2021, and a profile of preferred learning styles and cognitive abilities to be established £1118 78 B1 B7: Reading age testing for all pupils This helped identify the ability of all pupils so as they could be set in October 2021 and allowed reading ages to be tracked throughout the academic year £112 7 B7: Numeracy Baseline assessment for all pupils This helped identify the ability of all pupils so as they could be set in October 2021 and allowed numeracy skills to be tracked throughout the academic year £108 11 B5: Period 6 intervention to be bespoke and sessions open to all where there is a need.
+Ensure that P6 intervention is at least as effective as pupils' classroom teaching Period 6 intervention supported the plugging of gaps in subject knowledge and helped prepare Year 11 pupils for their examinations (both mocks and summer exams) ÛĴ 7891011 B4: Ensure all pupils in all years have a computer and access to the internet at home (Purchase 20 additional laptops) This allowed pupils to access online learning resources at home whether for homework, periods of self-isolation, or school closure events £3200 10 11 B2 : Ensure that all KS4 teachers are fully trained up in their exam specification and 2020/21 exam adaptations This helped safeguard against staff absence and specification changes which meant the curriculum could be adapted as needed and ensure appropriate expertise in all parts of specifications £1600 7891011 B5 B6: Continue the tracking of home learning engagement to keep up the positive momentum that was created during lockdown Home learning improved the independence of our pupils as well as supporting progress when at key assessment points £O 7891011 B7: Sharing of best practice through trust- wide approaches which include a focus on curriculum, T&L, behaviour and pupil premium Trust-wide approaches gave teachers access to the very best practice across the MAT.
+This led to effective classroom practice being shared and pupil learning optimised £O

 7891011 B2 B5: Leaders to track and monitor catch up strategies closely looking at low effort - high impact successes and continually refining practice to ensure learning gaps are closed in the most effective and timely manner.
-Quality first teaching remains the single most effective strategy for closing learning gaps.
-A focus on curriculum sequencing will help leaders target specific subject knowledge pupils are not yet secure in.
-A cycle of plan - do - review will also support leaders' understanding of effective catch up in the classroom. Û£ Total allocated cost from Catch Up Premium Grant £4030
+A focus on curriculum sequencing helped leaders target specific subject knowledge that pupils were not yet secure in.
+A cycle of plan - do - review also supported leaders' understanding of effective catch up in the classroom. ÛĴ Total allocated cost from Catch Up Premium Grant £6238